tingbot/tingbot-python/docs/reference.rst

 .. py:function:: get_ip_address()

     Returns the IP address of the tingbot or None if it is not connected

+.. py:function:: get_wifi_cell()

+    Returns the SSID of the current wifi cell.
+Returns an empty string if no current wifi cell, and `None` if there is no wifi dongle

 .. py:function:: mouse_attached()